tkchafin/ADratio/README.md

 Additionally, if using classification, you will get a version of this file with values colored by their classifications ($out_MAP_hist.pdf and $out_JAYNE_hist.pdf):
 ![alt text](https://github.com/tkchafin/ADratio/blob/main/images/example_jayne.png)

+You can control the binwidth of these plots using <-b>.

 ### Resuming previous runs
 The script supports a few different options for resuming previous runs.
 This could be needed for example if something went wrong and a run didn't finish, or if you already have coverage information from a previous source and you just want to calculate allele-depth ratios.
 If the latter case, you should have two 'coverage' files formatted as above, and names like $out_ind1_cov.txt and $out_ind2_cov.txt (where $out = the output prefix for the run; -o).
 You can then skip the coverage calculation by calling ADratio with <-R 1>, which will skip straight to AD ratio calculations using the input coverage data.